 Injured deputy identified in crash that killed another driver

 AUGUSTA, Ga.
-(WRDW/WAGT) - Authorities released more information Thursday afternoon about a crash involving a Richmond County deputy that left one person dead and injured the deputy.
+(WRDW/WAGT) - It could be months before an investigation is complete on the crash involving a Richmond County deputy that left a woman dead.

 The crash happened on Wednesday around 8:31 p.m. near the intersection of Mike Padgett Highway and Moore Road.

-The Richmond County Sheriff’s Office says a deputy was responding to an emergency call and traveling south on Highway 56.
+The Richmond County Sheriff’s Office says Deputy Casey Donald was responding to an emergency call and traveling south on the highway.

-The coroner’s office reports a vehicle driven by 34-year-old Diedra Briggs was traveling north on the highway and turned left in front of the patrol car.
+The Richmond County Coroner’s Office reports a vehicle driven by 34-year-old Diedra Briggs was traveling north on the highway and turned left in front of the patrol car.

 Both Briggs and the deputy were transported to Augusta University Medical Center.

-The Richmond County Coroner’s Office reports Briggs was pronounced dead at 9:14 p.m.
+Briggs was pronounced dead at 9:14 p.m., and Donald was admitted for treatment of injuries.

 Copyright 2021 WRDW/WAGT.
 All rights reserved.